Boycott, Divestment and Sanctions: Campaigns

-In addition to the campaigns listed in this section, a number of local campaigns have been created by BDS-affiliated groups and endorsed by the movement, including Code Pink's Stolen Beauty campaign launched in 2009 against Israeli cosmetics manufacturer Ahava, an Australian campaign against Max Brenner, whose parent company, the Strauss Group, sent care packages to Israeli soldiers, and a campaign by the group Vermonters for Justice in Palestine (VTJP, previously known as Vermonters for a Just Peace in Israel/Palestine) against ice-cream maker Ben & Jerry over its sales of ice cream in Israeli settlements.
+In addition to the campaigns listed in this section, a number of local campaigns have been created by BDS-affiliated groups and endorsed by the movement, including Code Pink's Stolen Beauty campaign, launched in 2009 against Israeli cosmetics manufacturer Ahava; an Australian campaign against Max Brenner, whose parent company, the Strauss Group, sent Israeli soldiers care packages; and (according to Michael Arria, writing in Mondoweiss) a campaign by the group Vermonters for Justice in Palestine (VTJP, previously known as Vermonters for a Just Peace in Israel/Palestine) against ice-cream maker Ben & Jerry over its sales of ice cream in Israeli settlements.
 In June 2021, VTJP called on Ben & Jerry's to "end complicity in Israel's occupation and abuses of Palestinian human rights."
-VTJP describes itself as "a strong supporter of the...[BDS] campaign".
-On 19 July 2021, Ben & Jerry's CEO announced the end of sales of ice cream in the Israeli settlements in the West Bank: "Although Ben & Jerry's will no longer be sold in the OPT [Occupied Palestinian territories], we will stay in Israel through a different arrangement".
-Ben & Jerry's Independent Board of Directors complained that the decision had been made by the CEO and Unilever without their approval.
+VTJP calls itself "a strong supporter of the...[BDS] campaign".
+On 19 July 2021, Ben & Jerry's CEO announced it would stop selling ice cream in the Israeli settlements in the West Bank: "Although Ben & Jerry's will no longer be sold in the OPT [Occupied Palestinian territories], we will stay in Israel through a different arrangement".
+According to Arria, Ben & Jerry's Independent Board of Directors complained that the CEO and Unilever had made the decision without its approval.
 Israeli Foreign Minister Yair Lapid said, "Over 30 states in the United States have passed anti-BDS legislation in recent years.
 I plan on asking each of them to enforce these laws against Ben & Jerry's", and called the decision "a shameful capitulation to antisemitism, BDS and everything bad in the anti-Israel and anti-Jewish discourse".